lxdao-official/donate3-sdk/README.md

 # [&lt;Donate3 /&gt;](https://donate3.xyz/)

-A donate in cryptocurrency component（Give me a cup of coffee）
+A donate in cryptocurrency component（Give me a cup of coffee Web3 version.）

 ## Features